-Howson joined Hovis in 2014, after US private equity firm The Gores Group bought a 51% slice of the company from former sole owner Premier Foods for £30 million.
+Howson joined Hovis shortly after US private equity firm The Gores Group bought a 51% slice of the company from former sole owner Premier Foods for £30 million.

 The new IS Director immediately set his sights on migrating to the cloud, and has now moved the last of the legacy applications from on-premise to online.

 "I'm a big cloud advocate," he says.
 "We're cloud by default in this business, so we don't own any of our own assets.
 Whether it runs on infrastructure as a service, or it's public cloud, or it's software-as-a-service, that's how we run as a business.

 "It makes us quite agile, in terms of the size of our organisation.
 You don't have an infrastructure that weighs you down."